-As an INTJ you are a problem solver, so examine the dynamic of your communication and develop a strategy that works, regardless of whether you feel like you’re being condescending or talking down during most of your INTJ ESFP relationship.
+As an INTJ personality type, you are a problem solver, so examine the dynamic of your communication and develop a strategy that works, regardless of whether you feel like you’re being condescending or talking down during most of your INTJ ESFP relationship.

 Focus on the results.

-Disguise your pre-ordained plans as spontaneous spur of the moment suggestions and ideas.
+Disguise your pre-ordained plans as spontaneous spur-of-the-moment suggestions and ideas.